Skip to Main Content

 Who Pays the Settlement in Medical Malpractice Suits?

 In most cases, insurance companies pay the settlement in medical malpractice suits.
 Hospitals, clinics, and surgical centers generally require employed physicians to carry medical malpractice insurance in addition to the facility’s policies.
-However, in some states, doctors who own their practices do not legally require medical malpractice insurance.

-Many still choose to get coverage, but those that go without being personally liable for medical malpractice suits.
-The amount of coverage a doctor or hospital has will not affect your settlement.
+In some states, doctors who own their practices do not legally require medical malpractice insurance.
+Many still choose to get coverage, but those that go without may be personally liable for medical malpractice suits.
+In either scenario, the amount of coverage a doctor or hospital has will not affect your settlement.